Fast facts on colic

 Typically, an infant will be given a 2.5 milliliter (ml) spoonful after each feed.
 It can be added to the infant's bottle or given directly into the mouth, either with a spoon or an oral syringe.

+There is a range of simethicone drops available for purchase online.
 Be sure read the instructions on the leaflet.

 Lactase drops: Lactase is an enzyme that breaks down milk sugar lactose into glucose and galactose.
 People with lactase deficiency in the gut can develop abdominal cramping and diarrhea after consuming milk products.
 Lactase helps to prevent this.

 Sometimes lactase drops help infants with colic.
 If your baby responds well, remember that it does not necessarily mean they will need lactase later on.
 The milk intolerance may be temporary.
+Lactase drops are available for purchase online.

 Therapies to avoid